syncfusion-content/windowsforms-docs/WindowsForms/Double-TextBox/Overview.md

 ---
 layout: post
-title: Overview of Windows Forms Double TextBox control | Syncfusion
+title: Overview of Windows Forms Double TextBox Control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms Double TextBox control, its elements, and more details.
 platform: WindowsForms
 control: DoubleTextBox